Skip to content

 Then fix that first.
 What that looks like depends on the bottleneck:

-If UX & Trust is your weakest: Stop tuning the prompt and start watching users.
+• If UX & Trust is your weakest: Stop tuning the prompt and start watching users.
 Where do they hesitate?
 Where do they ignore the output entirely?
-Often the fix isn't better answers.
-It's showing users why the AI gave that answer, making it easy to correct or dismiss, and being honest when confidence is low.
-Users don't need the AI to be right every time.
-They need to be able to tell when it might be wrong.
+Often the fix is showing users why the AI gave that answer, making it easy to correct or dismiss, and being honest when confidence is low.
+Users care less about the AI being right every time and more about being able to tell when it might be wrong.

 Think about that team rewriting their prompt for the fourth time.
 What would change if they stopped and instead moved the feature inline, added a confidence indicator, and started tracking whether users edited the AI's suggestions or replaced them entirely?
 They'd know what's actually broken.
 And they'd probably find it was never the prompt.

 I run an AI Feature Audit that scores your feature across all five dimensions and tells you what to fix first.
-No 40-page report.
-A clear diagnosis and a prioritized list of changes.
+You get a findings report with a maturity score, prioritized fixes, and an advancement roadmap, plus a walkthrough session with your team.